digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

    other packages previously uploaded on the participant.

--  Ledger API command submissions can be automatically or explicitly up/downgraded if multiple upgrade-compatible packages exist.
+-  Ledger API command submissions can be automatically or explicitly up/downgraded if multiple upgrade-supported (language version >= 1.16) packages exist for the same package-name.

 -  Ledger API streaming queries are adapted to support fetching events more generically, by package-name.